gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-If an SCTP endpoint receives an SCTP packet containing an INIT chunk with a DTLS Key Management Parameter, it MUST reply with a packet containing an INIT ACK containing its own DTLS Key Management Parameter.
+If an SCTP endpoint receives an SCTP packet containing an INIT chunk with a DTLS Key Management Parameter, it MUST reply with a packet containing an INIT ACK containing its own DTLS Key Management Parameters.

 The endpoint then executes the procedure in {{sec-key-method-select}} to select the DTLS Key Management Method and the role of the endpoints.
 If there is no